G. Vijayaraghavan: Career

-He received honorary fellowships from the Royal College of Physicians of Edinburgh, the Royal College of Physicians of London (FRCP London), from the American College of Cardiology, the Premier Golden Heart Fellowship the American Heart Association, the Indian College of Cardiology, Indian Academy of Echocardiography, International Medical Sciences Academy and the Cardiological Society of India.
+He received honorary fellowships from the Royal College of Physicians of Edinburgh, the Royal College of Physicians of London (FRCP London), from the American College of Cardiology, the Premier Golden Heart Fellowship the American Heart Association, the Indian College of Cardiology, and the Indian Academy of Echocardiography, International Medical Sciences Academy and the Cardiological Society of India.
 He was elected as the chief patron of Indian Association of Clinical Cardiologists during the annual scientific session IACCCON 2010 at Thiruvananthapuram.

-He is a member of the editorial board of the Indian editions of Circulation and Hypertension and is the Chairman of the Echocardiology Council of the Cardiological Society of India.
-He is also a University Guide for PhD in Cardiology, Kerala University from 1984.
+Vijayaraghavan was a member of the editorial board of the Indian editions of Circulation and Hypertension and was the Chairman of the Echocardiology Council of the Cardiological Society of India.
+He was also a University Guide for PhD in Cardiology, Kerala University from 1984.

+Vijayaraghavan died on 20 September 2026, at the age of 84.

 Publications

-Vijayaraghavan has published papers, articles and journals in India and abroad and has review articles and abstracts to his credit.
+Vijayaraghavan published papers, articles and journals in India and abroad and has review articles and abstracts to his credit.